Civil Society in Transition Conference, October 2013

 - How can we support the creation of cross-sectoral movements that build real momentum for system change?

 - How can we get involved in the exciting innovation process of creating the new system/economy?

 - How can we change our own organisations to become fit for system change?

-Based on presentations and discussions at the conference, this report offers some of the seeds of a new activism that understands the systemic nature of civil society’s many struggles and is experimenting with new ways of catalysing systemic change.
+Based on presentations and discussions at the conference, the Civil Society and Transition report offers some of the seeds for a new activism that understands the systemic nature of civil society’s many struggles and is experimenting with new ways of catalysing systemic change.
 It explains the context for why these new stories have become necessary (broken stories) and how the Smart CSOs Lab is providing a space for activists and change agents to jointly learn how to make changes in the way civil society thinks, acts, and operates to work effectively towards systemic change.

-Martin Kirk, Head of Strategy at The Rules, gave a very personal and inspirational keynote speech, titled “Confessions of an Unwise Activist”.
-We liked it so much, we’ve shared the video online.
-Click here to watch.
+Martin Kirk, head of strategy at The Rules, gave a very personal and inspirational keynote speech, titled “Confessions of an Unwise Activist”, available on our YouTube channel.